solita/mule-x-road-connector/README.md

 # Usage
 Build the connector with MuleSoft's Anypoint Studio and attach it to your project with the built jar-file.
+In order to build a community version of the connector, change the category parameter from pom.xml to: Community

 Example usage from a Mule project: